Grabsky/Recipes/README.md

 They can be used in all ingredient or input slots, but cannot be mixed together with different choice types.
 When the input field of a smelting recipe is set to tag `mincraft:boats` and result is set to `coal_block`, this allows all types of boats to be smelted into a block of coal.

-Please note that some tags, including those added or modified by datapacks, may not work due to API limitations.
+Please note that some tags, including those added or modified by data-packs, may not work due to API limitations.

 ### 2.3.
 Choice
 Choice represents set of items **or** a tag, which can be used in a specific ingredient or input slot.